-The staff has also made publicly available a generic communication (ADAMS Accession No. ML18270A019) to obtain timeline details, fuel qualification plans, and licensing strategy information from nuclear fuel vendors pursuing the various ATF concepts and has submitted the document to the Office of Management and Budget for clearance under the Paperwork Reduction Act.
-The responses will allow the NRC to better prepare for future ATF licensing work and ensure it is adequately resourced to support timely reviews.
+The staff has also made publicly available a generic communication (ADAMS Accession No. ML18270A019) to obtain timeline details, fuel qualification plans, and licensing strategy information from nuclear fuel vendors pursuing the various ATF concepts and has published a notice requesting public comment in the Federal Register (84 FR 3831; February 13, 2019).
+Two comment letters were received and reviewed by the staff.
+Once the generic communication is finalized, it will be sent to Office of Management and Budget for clearance under the Paperwork Reduction Act in June 2019.

 As indicated in previous reports, the NRC steering committee for lead test assemblies (LTAs) developed a draft letter to NEI regarding the use of LTAs in commercial operating nuclear reactors, which once finalized, will clarify and supersede the NRC staff's positions stated in its June 29, 2017, letter.
 The draft letter was published for public comment on June 7, 2018, for 20 days (83 FR 26503).
 The comment period was extended for an additional 20 days and closed on July 23, 2018 (83 FR 30989).
-Over 250 comment letters were received.
-The NRC staff has reviewed the comments and is currently in the process of revising the letter.
-A separate comment response document also will be released to the public, together with the final letter.
+Over 250 comment letters were received and reviewed by the NRC staff.
+The staff is finalizing the letter and plans to issue it in early summer 2019.
+A separate comment response document will be released to the public when the letter is issued.
+In addition, a Federal Register notice announcing the availability of the letter and the comment response document will be issued.

 28. Please describe actions taken and/or planned to improve the quality of cost benefit analyses conducted in association with new requirements, backfit analyses, or rulemaking, including the development of metrics for assessing the quality of cost-benefit analyses.
-Please include milestones for completing these actions and the guidance that is currently under revision.14
+Please include milestones for completing these actions and the guidance that is currently under revision.